 - Palette - the selected colors in the palette,

-- Selection - the colors in the current object selection in the document,
+- Selection - the colors in the selected objects on the current canvas,

-- Current Canvas - the colors of the current canvas, or
+- Current Canvas - all the colors of the current canvas, or

-- Document - the colors of the current document.
+- Document - all the colors of the current document.

 - Replace Colors - Enable the replacing of colors (from the selection, canvas or document) with the linked colors to the palette.